Poilon/graphql-rails-api/README.md

 ```

 ### Filter query results
-`filter` is a non mandatory string argument used to filter data based on conditions made on active record model fields.
+`filter` is a not required string argument used to filter data based on conditions made on active record model fields.
 You can use :
 - parenthesis : `()`
 - Logical operators : `&&` , `||`
 - Comparaisons operators : `==`, `!=`, `===`, `!==`, `>`, `<`, `>=`, `<=`

 The operators `===` and `!==` are used to perform case sensitive comparaisons on string fields
-Example :
+Example:
-The folowing model is generated
+The following model is generated
 ```
 rails generate graphql_resource house \
   street:string        \